 The Corporate segment reflects the administrative costs of the production, planning and logistics functions which are included in SG&A expenses in the operating segments but are elements of cost of sales in the Company's Consolidated Statements of Income.
-Such amounts were \$26.7, \$31.3, and \$29.4 for 2014, 2013 and 2012, respectively.
+Such amounts were \$32.6, \$26.7 and \$31.3 for 2015, 2014 and 2013, respectively.

 Also included in Corporate are equity in earnings (losses) of affiliates from Armand, ArmaKleen and Natronx.
-The increase in equity in earnings of affiliates in 2014 is primarily due to a \$3.2 impairment charge associated with one of the Company's affiliates in 2013 and profitability from Armand.
+The decrease in equity in earnings of affiliates in 2015 is primarily due to the \$17.0 Natronx impairment charge recorded in the second quarter of 2015.